apache/incubator-kie-kogito-runtimes/README.md

     * Avoid: EPL, LGPL

         * Especially LGPL is a last resort and should be abstracted away or contained behind an SPI.

+        * Test scope dependencies pose no problem if they are EPL or LPGL.

     * Forbidden: no license, GPL, AGPL, proprietary license, field of use restrictions ("this software shall be used for good, not evil"), ...

+        * Even test scope dependencies cannot use these licenses.

 * The dependency shall be **available in [Maven Central](http://search.maven.org/) or [JBoss Nexus](https://repository.jboss.org/nexus)**.